fenago/pytest-quick-start-guide/testing-with-pytest/Appendix_1.md

 you can just delete the directory and it completely disappears.

 I’ve covered the basics and common use case of venv.
 However, venv is a flexible tool with many options.
-Be sure to check out python-m venv --help.
+Be sure to check out python -m venv --help.
 It may pre- emptively answer questions you may have about your specific situation.
-Also, the Python docs on venv^1 are worth reading if you still have questions.
+Also, the Python docs on venv are worth reading if you still have questions.

 1. https://docs.python.org/3/library/venv.html